sindreor/ckanext-customharvesters/README.md

 ## How to harvest data

+First you need to create a harvest source which is using one of the harvesters from this extension.
+This can be done at http://yourIP/harvest.

+After the harvest source is created, you need to create a harvest job.
+This is done by clicking at the created harvest source, and then choosing "reharvest"

 When a harvest job is started by a user in the Web UI, or by a scheduled harvest, the harvest is started by the ``harvester run`` command.
 This is the normal method in production systems and scales well.